Forming new habits is one of the most useful techniques I found to start improving my IBS. Especially when I was feeling stuck.

-1) Decide what you think will help you move forward with your IBS
+1) Decide on what will be the new habits to help your IBS

 Why don’t you try coconut oil?
 Or something else, like essential oils to help with bloating?
-Maybe mindful meditation?
+Stretching?
+Maybe fearless focusing?
 Or deep breathing to help reduce stress triggers?
 Maybe reducing coffee intake?
-Choose whatever suits you best.
+Choose one thing, and see where it takes you.

 2) Adopt new habits slowly but surely

 You could add or change something small at the beginning of each month, and try to do it every day for a full 30 days.
 This gives you time to make it automatic, and see if it is effective.

 3) Start with just ONE small positive change that is actually doable